 Seventeen percent of adults using a cellphone currently have a prepaid cellphone, and 84 percent have a contract-based cellphone.
 Some of these people have both.

-Among cellphone users, 35 percent said they use their cellphone more than their landline phone, and 32 percent said they use them equally as often.
+Among cellphone users, 35 percent say they use their cellphone more than their landline phone, and 32 percent say they use them equally as often.
 Another 32 percent primarily use their landline.